-Providing local codes permit, power to a gas dryer or steam dryer can be made by the use of a flexible U.L. listed power cord or pigtail (wire size must conform to rating of dryer), or the dryer can be hard wired directly to the service breaker panel.
-In ALL cases, a strain relief must be installed where the wiring enters the dryer and service box area.
+If local codes permit, power to a gas or steam dryer can be made by the use of a flexible U.L. listed power cord/pigtail (wire size must conform to rating of dryer), or the dryer can be hard wired directly to the service breaker panel.
+In ALL cases, a strain relief must be installed where the wiring enters the dryer.